cpp-tutor/pforth/README.md

 Edit "pforth_config.h" depending on the features of your board.
 At present `PFORTH_USE_SDRAM` requires a Giga or Portenta H7 board (untested, feedback welcome), while `PFORTH_WEB_CONSOLE` requires the "WebSockets2_Generic" library (my [patched version](https://github.com/cpp-tutor/WebSockets2_Generic) 1.14+ for Giga).
 If using `PFORTH_WEB_CONSOLE` then edit file "arduino_secrets.h" to match your WiFi network.

 Flashing to the board needs around 360-400K Flash Memory available.
-Runtime memory usage is at least the global variables (slightly above 64K) plus the two arrays in "src/pfdicdat.h", plus the values `PF_EXTRA_HEADERS` and `PF_EXTRA_CODE` in "src/pf_arduino.h".
+Runtime memory usage is at least the global variables (slightly above 64K), plus the two arrays in "src/pfdicdat.h", plus the values `PF_EXTRA_HEADERS` and `PF_EXTRA_CODE` in "src/pf_arduino.h".
 In case of failure to boot, reduce these last two and recompile the library and sketch.

-Input and output are either through the serial console, or via a webpage (when `PF_WEB_CONSOLE` is set), the address of which is printed to the Serial Monitor on boot.
+Input and output are either through the serial console, or via a webpage (when `PF_WEB_CONSOLE` is set, the address of which is printed to the Serial Monitor on boot).

 Pre-defined custom Words are: `MILLIS`, `MICROS`, `DELAY`, `DELAYMICROSECONDS`, `PINMODE`, `DIGITALWRITE`, `DIGITALREAD`, `ANALOGWRITERESOLUTION`, `ANALOGWRITE`, `ANALOGREADRESOLUTION`, `ANALOGREAD` and `ANALOGREFERENCE`.
 These have the same (integer) input and output parameter(s) as for the similarly named [Arduino functions](https://www.arduino.cc/reference/en/).